If your question is not answered here, or if you'd like more information,

 - What about the trees near the power line that comes to my house on my property?

-- Coated secondary, service and streetlight wires are cleared only if trees or limbs are laying on or pulling down the wires.
+- Coated secondary, service and streetlight wires are pruned only if trees or limbs are laying on or pulling down the wires.

 Back to top